mfozz/random-loot-generator/README.md

 - Yes and no. Pocket Change has mostly been abandoned, so I added a similar feature to this module.
 Any other similarities with other modules are purely a strange coincidence.

 Why is the loot generation slow?
 - Pulling from compendiums or large folders can take a few moments because of all the dice rolls in the background.
 For example, Items (SRD) has over 800 items that the module has to check before generating the loot.
-Considering using smaller folders or downloaded folders if the selected sources are too slow.
+Consider using smaller folders or downloaded folders if the selected sources are too slow.

 Where are the currency formulas?
 - The CR currency roles are baked into the code.
 I tweaked the rolls to be a bit lower to account for the extra chance of loot.
 It's pretty easy to add more coins if you think that a drop wasn't rich enough, but it's harder to remove extra coins.